Cognitive therapy (CT): definition, application, and effectivity

 Once Dr. Beck developed cognitive theory and therapy for depression, he and his colleagues focused on developing a cognitive approach to managing other conditions.
 Dr. Beck’s cognitive therapy is based on a cognitive formulation that varies from one mental health condition to another.

 Stoicism is a school of philosophy from ancient Greece and Rome in the early 3rd century BC.
 This philosophy maximizes positive emotions, helps a person hone their virtues of character, and reduces negative emotions.
-Stoic philosophers believed that a person could use logic to identify and eliminate false beliefs that cause distressing emotions.
+Stoic philosophers believed that a person uses logic to identify and eliminate false beliefs that cause distressing emotions.

 Stoic philosophers inspired many therapists and cognitive theorists.
 Before Dr. Beck developed the cognitive therapy we know today, an American psychologist Dr. Albert Ellis worked on similar ideas in the 1950s.
 Dr. Ellis named his approach rational therapy, which later turned to rational emotive therapy, and finally rational emotive behavior therapy.
 This approach focused on helping patients identify negative thoughts and irrational beliefs that contributed to emotional or behavioral problems.